qmk/qmk_firmware/keyboards/handwired/d48/README.md

 I did a lot of trial and error during assembly & programming.
 There were a lot of *yet* undocumented caveats, so I'll outline them here so that you guys can avoid the same issues I had.

+## Matrix & encoders

+Although this is a 48-key board with a 12-col & 4-row matrix, I've decided to add an extra row above the first one to make my matrix 12x5 and wire encoders' push buttons as 2 extra keys, thus making it a total of 50 (12x4 + 2 encoders).
+I used 2 columns (9 & 12) for those buttons.

+So, a first row actually has 2 buttons on columns 9 & 12 (because encoders are located near those columns).
+Encoders' push buttons are also configured via QMK's keymap.

+Check out the `d48.h` & `config.h` for pins used & keymap macro definition.

 ## I<sup>2</sup>C/OLED